GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

+# WorldQuant University Applied DS Lab

-# Syllabus summary of the courses
+## Syllabus summary of the courses

 N.b.: Due to the Copyright Licenses and Policies of WQU, no piece of IDE content/code ran or deployed in any courses is permitted to be published.